shauryadhadwal/oauth2-oidc-client-integrations/README.md

 2. Run `docker-compose up` in ory-hydra folder
 3. Run `npm run start` in trusted-app-one folder
 4. Check the npm scripts in any of the external-app folders you want to test
+5. For client registration with ory-hydra, register-client.json has been provided in the folders.

 ## Resources